ovidlabs/majel/CONTRIBUTING.md

 # Contribution Guidelines

 Hi!
-Thank you for taking the time to contribute to Vendure!
+Thank you for taking the time to contribute to NV!

-In order to make the best use of both your time and that of the Vendure maintainers, please follow the guidelines in this document.
+In order to make the best use of both your time and that of the NV maintainers, please follow the guidelines in this document.

 ## Branches

 There are 3 important branches to know about:

-* `master` - the default branch
+* `main` - the default branch
 * `minor` - a branch for commits which introduce new features which would go in the next [SemVer minor](https://semver.org/) release.
 * `major` - a branch for commits which introduce breaking changes which would go in the next [SemVer major](https://semver.org/) release.

-Bug fixes should go direct in the `master` branch, from which new patch releases will be made regularly.
-Periodically the master branch will be merged into the `minor` and `major` branches.
+Bug fixes should go direct in the `main` branch, from which new patch releases will be made regularly.
+Periodically the main branch will be merged into the `minor` and `major` branches.

 ## Bug fixes